Undergraduate Academic Information

 Learn more about the Fifth Year Option at Lasell College.

-The First Year Seminar (FYS) is part of the General Education Core Curriculum and a requirement for all incoming first year students and transfer students with fewer than 15 credits.
-The First Year Seminar is a theme-based course that engages students in a specific area of interest while providing support for a smooth transition into the Lasell College community and the Connected Learning philosophy.
-First Year Seminar is designed to help students develop skills in speaking, reading, writing, research, technology, and learning strategies required for college level work and for becoming active and effective learners.
-This is accomplished through engaging activities, involving reading, discussion, working on team projects, participating in field trips, and explorations of the campus.
+The First Year Seminar (FYS) is part of the Core Curriculum and a requirement for all incoming first year students and transfer students with fewer than 15 credits.
+The First Year Seminar is a theme-based inquiry course that engages students in a specific area of interest while providing support for a smooth transition into the Lasell College community and the Connected Learning philosophy.
+Through studying an academic topic, students develop and apply core intellectual skills and receive an introduction to the core knowledge perspectives.
+At the same time, students connect to the experiences and people that make up the Lasell College Community.
+Course outcomes are accomplished through engaging activities including reading, writing, class discussions, presentations, team projects, field trips, and exploration of campus resources.
 Civic engagement and service-learning activities are often part of this course as is participation in the Connected Learning Symposium.
 Through the seminar, students develop close ties with faculty and peer mentors who serve as advocates for first year students' academic success.
+Past course titles have included: Challenging Hollywood: Thinking Critically about Movies, Exploring Activism-Changing Our World, Let Us Rock, Pets: Our Perfect Companion, The Meaning of Dress, The “Reality” of Relationships, The Spark of Creativity, The Witch in History and Pop Culture, Women and Sports, and Zombies, Vampires and Revolutionaries.
 This requirement may be fulfilled by taking either FYS 103 or HON 101 (for students enrolled in Honors Program).

 FYS103 - First Year Seminar